leereilly/MTGAFullscreenHelper/README.md

 ### Tray icon missing
 - Check the system tray overflow area (click the up arrow in tray)
 - Restart the application

+### Counter shows high numbers
+- The counter may increment rapidly if the window title doesn't match exactly
+- Use "Reset Counter" from the right-click menu to start fresh
+- Try pausing the app, starting MTGA, waiting for it to go fullscreen, then reactivating

 ## Technical Details